London's clean air 'ULEZ' to be extended today – how to check if you'll be charged £12.50 a trip

 Where in London will the charge apply?

-From Monday 25 October, drivers will have to be more vigilant as the ULEZ is expanding from central London to the areas in between the North Circular Road and South Circular Road – although the two roads themselves will not be included in the zone.
+As of Monday 25 October, drivers will have to be more vigilant as the ULEZ is expanding from central London to the areas in between the North Circular Road and South Circular Road – although the two roads themselves will not be included in the zone.

 Whether the fees apply depends on where you drive within the zone – not where you live.
 If you move your car within the zone and it is picked up by cameras, you will be liable for the charge.
 You do not have to pay if your car is parked or stationary.
 The map below from Transport for London (TfL), which is easier to read on a desktop, details where the new ULEZ area will cover and how it compares to the current one.